SandyGifford/story-prompt/README.md

 ## Environment Variables

-This project supports several environment variables which can be set either directly in UNIX or through a [`.env`](https://www.npmjs.com/package/dotenv) file in the root of the repository dir.
+This project supports several environment variables which can be set either directly in UNIX or through a [`.env`](https://www.npmjs.com/package/dotenv) file in the root of the repository directory.

 |name|default|description|
 |-:|:-|:-|